-You will also undertake a major individual project spanning around eight months.
-This presents an exciting opportunity for you to apply the technical skills you have learnt throughout the course, under the supervision of an academic adviser.
-The topics covered by individual projects vary enormously, from the very theoretical to the very practical.
-Many projects are aligned directly with the Department's cutting-edge research activities.
+In the final year you will undertake a major individual project spanning around eight months.
+This presents an exciting opportunity for you to apply the technical skills you have learnt throughout the course, including research and presentation skills, under the supervision of an academic adviser.
+The topics covered by